 - Identifier: After registering and paying entry fee, the angler will receive an “identifier” that must appear in each photo of a measurable fish.
 Before the start of the tournament, the Tournament Official or his designee will give out a unique “tournament number”.
 The tournament number should be written on the identifier.
 The identifier shall be considered “visible” in a photograph as long as the entire “tournament number” can be seen on the portion of the identifier that is in the photograph.

-- Start and Finish Times: Tournaments will be posted on our Facebook page.
+- Start and Finish Times: Tournaments will be posted on our Facebook page and TourneyX event page.
 The Official Time is determined by the Tournament Official or his designee.
 Any angler not in line by the established time for that tournament’s Check-In shall be disqualified.
 Anglers may only check in their own fish.

 - Watercraft: Fish must be caught from “man powered” fishing watercraft.
 “Man powered” watercraft shall include only kayaks, canoes and SUP’s.
 If you have a question as to the legality of your watercraft for these tournaments please contact us prior to the day of the tournament.
 “Mothershipping” i.e. the towing or transporting of a kayak by a gasoline or electric powered boat is strictly prohibited.
 Anglers may not receive any assistance from anyone in a gasoline or electric powered boat unless it is of an emergency nature, in which case the anglers catch for the day will be disqualified.
 Only one angler may fish from a vessel; participants may not fish from the same vessel.
 Sharing of catches is strictly prohibited— an angler may only count the fish he/she has caught